Kaia's technique of how to effectively feed Cora, her EPI Dog .........................

 It took two weeks before all these things to took effect and my dog started showing improvement....
 For others, sometimes it only takes a few days for any noticeable improvement, and for yet others it may take months.
 Don't be discouraged!!!
 Things should work out once you find the right balance for your dog.
 It will be 6 years since my dog was first diagnosed with EPI.
 She achieved stabilization 3 months after diagnosis.
 I no longer let the enzymes "incubate" for 20+ minutes BUT I do mix the enzymes in the room temperature food very well, off-and-on for 10-20 minutes... this has worked well for my dog.
 Everyone needs to make their own decision on how to feed their dog....do what works for you and your dog!

-A fibre-rich diet appears to increase pancreatic lipase secretion, but also inhibits pancreatic lipase activity by more than 50%,11 so its use is under discussion and cannot be considered as adequate.
+"Frequent meals of low volume and avoidance of food difficult to digest (i.e. legumes) are generally recommended.
+A fibre-rich diet appears to increase pancreatic lipase secretion, but also inhibit pancreatic lipase activity by more than 50%,11 so its use is under discussion and cannot be considered as adequate.

 Classically, the initial approach to patients with pancreatic exocrine insufficiency is to restrict fat intake in an attempt to reduce steatorrhea.
 A diet containing less than 20 g fat daily is thus generally recommended in this context.
 Nevertheless, restriction of fat intake is linked to insufficient intake of fat-soluble vitamins, which are already malabsorbed in patients with pancreatic exocrine insufficiency.6 In addition, studies on the metabolism of both endogenous and exogenous enzymes during small intestinal transit show that the half-life of enzyme activity is enhanced by the presence of their respective substrates.9 That means that maintenance of lipase activity during intestinal transit requires the presence of dietary triglycerides.
 Actually, it was demonstrated in an experimental model of pancreatic exocrine insufficiency in dogs that fat digestion and absorption was higher when enzyme supplements were taken together with a high-fat diet compared with a low-fat diet.10 As a consequence, fat restriction should no longer be considered as a rule in the management of patients with pancreatic exocrine insufficiency.

-The following is from the: New Paradigms in Dietary Management of GI Diseases - V.C.
-Biourge, C. Kirk – 2006 North American Veterinary Conference
+New Paradigms in Dietary Management of GI Diseases - V.C.
+Biourge, C. Kirk ?
+2006 North American Veterinary Conference

 FAT: Traditionally, diets low in fat have been recommended for patients with GI disease .
 The postulate behind this recommendation is that lipid digestion and absorption is a complex process easily disturbed in pathological condition.
 Moreover, bacteria in the intestinal tract can metabolize undigested fat to hydroxy-fatty acids which leads to secretory diarrhea in the large intestine .
 Bacteria also deconjugate bile acids further impairing fat digestion and absorption .